 Lee Allen Johnson is an experienced trial and appellate lawyer concentrating his practice in commercial and business litigation.
 He has handled cases from intake through trial (including jury trials, bench trials, and arbitrations), and through appellate resolution.
 Matters he has handled have included breach of contract, fraud, interference with contract, construction failures, business dissolutions, contested foreclosures and deficiency claims.
 He has litigated cases in the Arizona Superior Courts in most of the counties in the state; in the United State District Court; and in United States Bankruptcy Court.
 From 2006 through 2015, Mr. Johnson served as General Counsel at a privately-held real estate development and investment business based in Tempe, Arizona.
 In that capacity he was a senior advisor to management, and directed the work of outside counsel, in successfully navigating the challenges of the financial crisis and years of turmoil in the real estate markets.
-As he now returns to private practice, his experience as in-house counsel has given him a unique understanding of the needs of business owners and managers in dealing with the legal system.
+Having returned to private practice, his experience as in-house counsel has given him a unique understanding of the needs of business owners and managers in dealing with the legal system.
 Mr. Johnson has been rated A/V Preeminent by Martindale-Hubble for more than 15 consecutive years.
 He is a fifth-generation native Arizonan.

 - Successfully represented owners, general contractors, and trade contractors in various construction failure and breach of contract cases.